Automatic Format and Formula Autofill

 - Above or below a single row that is between blank rows and has formatting.

-You’ll see formulas populate automatically when you type in a newly inserted or blank row that is:
+You will see formulas populate automatically when you type in a newly inserted or blank row that is:

 - Directly between two others that contain the same formula in adjacent cells.